Rocky779/Banking-Application/README.md

 * Swing components and syntax were referred from https://docs.oracle.com/javase/tutorial/uiswing/examples/components/index.html
 * Event handling of GUI is referred from information provided on EDX that links to https://stackoverflow.com/questions/6578205/swing-jlabel-text-change-on-the-running-application
 * https://github.students.cs.ubc.ca/CPSC210/AlarmSystem was referred to while making the GUI.
+* Event logging is based on the following workroom example supplied for CPSC 210:https://github.students.cs.ubc.ca/CPSC210/AlarmSystem
 ## User Stories
 * As a user I want to be able to create a new bank account after choosing a username and password.
 After doing that and giving out details like SIN,name,residential address,phone number and email address, all these details will be stored as a BankAccount data type.
 This account  will be added to a list which will contain such details of other users as well.
 * As a user I want to be able to login after creating my new account using my username and password and log out as well.
 Being able to log in indicates that account details have been successfully added to the list of bank accounts.